Using Fennel While Breastfeeding – Does it Increase Milk Supply?

 Does Fennel Help in Increasing Milk Supply?

-Yes, fennel helps in increasing breastmilk supply.
+Yes, fennel helps in increasing breast milk supply.
 It is a well-known herbal galactagogue (a substance that helps in increasing breastmilk supply) and has been used to increase the supply of milk in nursing women for centuries.

 How Does Fennel Help in Increasing Breast Milk Supply?

 A galactagogue is a drug or a food source that aids in increasing the milk supply of nursing mothers.
-The reason that fennel is considered to be one is that it has phytoestrogens, which is similar to the oestrogen hormone that is naturally formed by the human body.
+The reason that fennel is considered to be one is that it has phytoestrogens, which are similar to the oestrogen hormone that is naturally formed by the human body.
 Women have been using this herb for this very purpose for such a long time, and it has shown results for most women.

-How to Consume Fennel During Breastfeeding
+How to Consume Fennel During Breastfeeding?

 There are many ways in which you can use fennel to solve your breastfeeding problems.
 However, it is advised that you consume it in small quantities.
 Here is how you can include fennel in your breastfeeding diet.

-1. As a Tea
+1. Using it as a Tea

 2. As a Flavouring Agent